-Not just your average veggie muffin, this version uses parsnips, quinoa, and gruyere cheese to give a distinct nutty character.
-Pairing the veggie quinoa muffin with the mushroom cream sauce, and salad, we have a complex and tasty vegetarian dish.
+Not just your average veggie muffin, these quinoa vegetable muffins use carrots, parsnips, zucchini, quinoa, and gruyere cheese to give a distinct nutty character.
+Pairing with the mushroom mustard sauce and salad, we have a complex and tasty vegetarian meal.

 It’s all about the sauce, says some culinary wisdom.
-This sauce doesn’t disappoint.
+This mushroom mustard sauce doesn’t disappoint.
 A good sauce needs a good stock.
-Don’t resort to the store bought variety.
-It is so easy to make you own vegetable stock.
-It tastes so much better, and doesn’t add a lot more time.
+Don’t resort to the store-bought variety.
+It is so easy to make your own vegetable stock.
+It tastes so much better and doesn’t add a lot more time.

 - 2 leeks